2025 Solar Incentives Guide for Kernersville, NC - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC was originally for 30% of the total cost of installing a solar system, and has fluctuated slightly over time between 26-30%.
-The percentage you qualify for will depend on when your solar system was installed.
-The total installation cost includes the panels themselves as well as the cost of accessories, labor and equipment.
+The ITC was originally for 30% of the cost of solar system installation, although it has fluctuated slightly over time between 26-30%.
+The installation date of your solar system will determine what percentage you qualify for.
+The total installation cost includes the panels themselves as well as the cost of labor, accessories and equipment.
 There is no maximum amount you can claim.
 The ITC can be applied to solar systems installed after January 1, 2006, on your primary or secondary residence.
 The residence must be in the United States and owned by you.

-Wondering how the ITC applies to your specific situation?
-Get in touch with your local Kernersville solar panel installation expert to get more information.
+To better understand how the ITC could apply to your situation, contact your local Kernersville solar panel installer and ask for more information.

 State & Local Solar Incentives